 Depreciation of property, plant and equipment is recognized using the straight-line method.
 Each significant part is depreciated separately.
+If the lease term of an item of property, plant and equipment is shorter than its useful life, it is depreciated over the lease term.
 The estimated useful lives, residual values and depreciation methods are reviewed at the end of each reporting period, with the effects of any changes in the estimates accounted for on a prospective basis.